to THE MAIN WEBSITE

 Be careful not to choose a pattern that is too small - it may accidentally make your photo look a little too busy.
 Softer, pastel colors tend to photograph better than bright colors - especially since bright colors could reflect on your skin.
 Cozy sweaters layered over button ups are a great way to stay warm and stylish during the cooler months.

 It’s typical for me to schedule two engagement session dates.
 A primary date and a rain/snow date.
 Having two dates helps me make sure that your photos happen in a timely manner.
 Coordinating schedules can be tough and I’ve found that the best way to make sure my couples get the look they have in mind for their photos is to schedule two dates at the same time.

 I’ll check in the week of your engagement session to confirm the time & location we’re meeting and the weather.
 I know it takes a lot of time to get ready for your engagement session and it’s the worst to get dressed up and drive out to your session only to have it rain.
 Let me know what works best for the two of you - but if the weather looks like it won’t be great, I typically try to make the call at least 12 hours in advance.

 When I can, I always try to take a photo of your ring during your engagement session - so it’s a good idea to have it cleaned or clean it yourself before your shoot!
 To clean at home, soak your ring in warm water with dishwashing soap for 20 to 40 minutes.
 Then gently brush the stone with a soft toothbrush, rinse and repeat if needed.

-champagne is always a good idea
+Hats, heels, and/or champagne are always a good idea

 If you want your engagement session images to look and feel a little more editorial, I recommend bringing a few small, simple props with you, like fresh flowers to hold or a blanket to sit on.
 If you want to set up a picnic or incorporate another special element into your session, just let me know!